OSU-STARLAB/LeaPformer/README.md

 ## LeaPformers on S2T Simultaneous Translation (SimulST)

 Similarly, we validated LeaPformers on SimulST on that same Fairseq fork.
-Unlike the autoregressive language modeling example, changes for SimulST are also placed in `fairseq-leapformer/examples/speech_to_text/simultaneous_translation/agents` and `fairseq-leapformer/examples/simultaneous_translation`, where some custom encoder-decoder masking occurs and the SimulEval agent is modified.
-Scripts are available in `fairseq-leapformer/leapformer-scripts/simulst`.
+Unlike the autoregressive language modeling example, changes for SimulST are also placed in the eval agent [here](fairseq-leapformer/examples/speech_to_text/simultaneous_translation/agents) and in custom attention formulations for SimulST [here](fairseq-leapformer/examples/simultaneous_translation), where some custom encoder-decoder masking occurs and the SimulEval agent is modified.
+Scripts are available in [`fairseq-leapformer/leapformer-scripts/simulst`](fairseq-leapformer/leapformer-scripts/simulst).

 **Cleaning up.
 Will be finished soon.**